francis-pouatcha/multi-party-computing/mpc/ecgroups.md

 Let $(\mathbb{G}, \circ, E, G, p)$ be a group with generator $G$ of order $p$, on the binary group operation $\circ$.
 If $p$ is a prime number, then $(\mathbb{G}, \circ, E, G, p)$ is a prime order group.

 # Elliptic-Curves (EC)
-Keeping simple for the purpose of this work, [elliptic curve](https://mathworld.wolfram.com/EllipticCurve.html) are a special types of equation with the form $E(x,y) \implies y^2=x^3+ax+b$ (in the weierstrass form), whose elements known as points $(x, y)$.
+Keeping simple for the purpose of this work, [elliptic curve](https://mathworld.wolfram.com/EllipticCurve.html) are a special types of equation with the form $E(x,y) \implies y^2=x^3+ax+b$ (in the weierstrass form), whose elements are known as points $(x, y)$.
 Enriched with a well defined points addition operation, they share some properties of algebraic __groups__, useful for the construction of cryptographic primitives.

 ## Arithmetic of Elliptic-Curves
 ### Identity Element
 There is a point $O$ on the curve so that $\forall_{P \in \mathbb{E}}, P \circ O = P$.
 This point is the identity element of the group.
 For some curves it is an imaginary point called the __Point at Infinity__.

 ### Elliptic-Curves Arithmetic Law (ECA)
 On an elliptic-curve, a straight line can cross up to $3$ points $P, Q, R$.
-ECA defines the sum of those three points to be the identity element $O$, meaning $P \circ Q \circ R = O$.
+ECA defines the subsequent application of the group operation to those three points to return the identity element $O$, meaning $P \circ Q \circ R = O$.

 ### Additive Inverse
 The following figure displays a line that crosses only two points $P, Q$ and is neither tangent to $P$ nor to $Q$.